SYSTRA: Results and economic context

-In 2018, the specialized review Engineering News-Record ranked SYSTRA 5th among the international engineering companies specialized in "Mass Transit and Rail".
-It was also ranked 8th for bridges and 9th for transports, based on the 2017 turnover.
+In the Engineering News-Record (ENR) 2023 Rankings (based on 2022 turnover), SYSTRA was ranked 3rd in "Mass Transit and Rail", 4th in "Bridges", and 8th in "Transportation".
+ENR also ranked SYSTRA 24th among the top 225 international design firms and 45th among the top 150 global design firms.

 The group relies on the historical expertise of the SNCF and RATP.

 SYSTRA is present on every continent, in 80 countries in total.
-The company divides its activity between 7 regions, relying on its local subsidiaries.
+The company divides its activity between seven regions, relying on its local subsidiaries.
 In 2017, SYSTRA was involved in 60% of the world's automated metro line projects.
-International revenue is growing, from 55% in 2015 to two-thirds in 2018.
+International revenue grew throughout the 2010s, from 55% in 2015 to two-thirds in 2018.

+SYSTRA employs about 10,000 employees worldwide.